 The death of a friend is a loss that many of us will face more than once.
 Yet because we aren’t “related” to our friend, we often tell ourselves that our grief is not as deep or our loss is not as great as his or her family.
-But your grief is valid, and should be recognized by both you and your support community – other friends, family or partner.
+But for many, this could not be farther from the truth.
+Your friend may have been your life-long person.
+Someone you counted on and shared your deepest secrets with.
+For many, a friend can be as strong of a relationship as if you were siblings.
+Remember, your grief is valid, and should be recognized by both you and your support community – other friends, family or partner.
 You need to recognize your right to grieve.

 As mentioned in the main Understanding Grief section, your grief will be individual and unique.
 How you grieve and for how long will be different than for anyone else, and you need to allow yourself to grieve in your own way.